websanco/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/integrate-with-liferay-frameworks/exercise-2-integrate-with-portal-search.md

 }
 ```

 The Model Indexer Writer Contributor configures the re-indexing and batch re-indexing behavior for the model entity.
-This class’s method is called when a re-index is triggered from the Search administrative application found in `Control Panel > Configuration > Search`.
+This class’s method is called when a re-index is triggered from the Search administrative application found in `Control Panel` &rarrw `Configuration` &rarrw `Search`.

-#### Implement an Assignment Model Indexer Writer Contributor
+## Implement an Assignment Model Indexer Writer Contributor

-1. **Create** a class `com.liferay.training.gradebook.internal.search.spi.model.index.contributor.AssignmentModelIndexerWriterContributor` in the *gradebook-service* module.
+1. **Create** a class `com.liferay.training.gradebook.internal.search.spi.model.index.contributor.AssignmentModelIndexerWriterContributor` in the _gradebook-service_ module.
 2. **Implement** as follows:

 ```java